Searching for the great image

 There are a number of sites that offer free stock images.
 A post by Smashing Magazine lists a directory of sites offering free images for both personal and commercial use.
 This is in addition to the plethora of stock photography sites that offer a wide range of purchasing and licensing options for both royalty free images as well as for rights managed images.

 Another option internet surfers can try are images that are in the public domain.
-The University of California Community has a directory listing of public domain guides along with information on copyright.
+MakeUseOf has a list of 6 Free Website For Public Domain Images & Free Stock Photos.

 The last thing that users should consider is asking for permission.
 If you find an image that’s copyright protected, you can ask for permission to use it.
 Depending on how and why you are using it, you just may find the copyright owner is happy to share the image along with a photo credit.